quicwg/ops-drafts/draft-ietf-quic-manageability.md

 TCP-based services, especially when application layer information is encrypted, there is no guarantee that a specific application will use the registered port, or the used port is carrying traffic belonging to the respective registered service.
-For example, {{QUIC-TRANSPORT}} specifies the use of Alt-Svc for discovery of HTTP/3 services on other ports.
+For example, {{QUIC-HTTP}} specifies the use of Alt-Svc for discovery of HTTP/3 services on other ports.

 Further, as QUIC has a connection ID, it is also possible to maintain multiple